KomodoResearch/SSSL/README.md

 # SSSL
-SSSL ("Secure" SSL) is a POC code that implements crowd-based certificate verification.
+SSSL ("Secure" SSL) is a POC code led by Komodo Consulting (https://www.komodosec.com) that implements crowd-based certificate verification.
 More details about motivation and principals can be found here:

 ###add Blog URL###